Jump to topic

 Oral cancer can develop in the mouth, cheeks, gums, tongue, lips, palate, sinuses, or the mouth’s floor.
 Neck cancer and esophageal cancer are also considered oral cancer.
 Without early treatment, the disease is life-threatening.

-Another type of oral and maxillofacial surgery is called reconstructive jaw surgery.
+Another type of oral and maxillofacial surgery is called reconstructive, or corrective jaw surgery.
 It is used to correct facial trauma, fix soft tissue problems caused by an injury, and/or reconstruct the jaw.

 TMD is the most common temporomandibular joint and muscle disorder (TMJD).
 Patients with TMD typically suffer from constant headaches, earaches, or pain when opening or closing their mouths.